This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Use leftovers as a filling for a tasty grilled cheese or quesadilla.

 • Planning a party?
 This dip works well for any party or game day gathering.
-It enjoy it with dishes like this baked chicken meatballs recipe or zucchini boats.
+It enjoy it with dishes like this buffalo meatballs recipe or zucchini boats.

 Cottage cheese spinach artichoke dip in a baking dish with crackers scattered around and a bowl of cheese.